 After a year as acting Race Director, track owner/operator Terry Eames promoted former Wild N’ Wacky X-Car Champion Patrick Williams to Race Director for the 2014 season.
-Williams was a former X-Car champion who was an assistant RD the previous season.
+Williams was the assistant RD the previous season.
 He was the 5th different Race Director in the last 7 seasons at Waterford.
 Long-time scorer/handicapper Julie Winsor was named Assistant Race Director, making her the highest ranking female track official in Speedbowl history.

 In the Late Models, Bruce Thomas Jr won 4 times including the Mid-Season 50 lapper, which he also set fast-time for in qualifying.
 Jason Palmer also won twice including the Finale 50.
 Keith Rocco won the other (2) 50-lap extra-distance events.
 Vin Esposito also won twice.
-Rocco tied Dennis Gada for most Overall Track Championships at Waterford with 7.
+Rocco tied Dennis Gada for the Most Track Championships in Speedbowl history with 7.

 The NASCAR Whelen Modified Tour returned for the 3rd annual Mr. Rooter 161 event with Bobby Santos III taking the win in the Tinio #44 car.
 Donny Lia set fast time (13.869) and led 131 laps.
 He lost the lead to Santos on a lap 116 restart but regained it back on the next lap.
 Santos made a move inside Lia into Turn 3 and was able to make the pass and lead the final 33 laps to take the win.
 During the 7th annual Wings N’ Wheels event, Ted Christopher won the VMRS 100 and Mark Sammut won the ISMA 50 lapper, their only visit to Waterford this season.